Fsero/ansible-docker/README.md

 # docker

 Ansible role for setting up a Docker host.
-Installs Docker via the official Docker Ubuntu apt repository on both Ubuntu and Debian.
-For simplicity this role focuses on releases that have newer kernels and work out of the box with the official [Ubuntu install guide](https://docs.docker.com/installation/ubuntulinux/#ubuntu-trusty-1404-lts-64-bit) and repository.
+Installs Docker via the official Docker apt repositories on both Ubuntu and Debian.
+This role assumes a 64-bit installation and a kernel supported by Docker.
+See the Docker install guides for [Debian](http://docs.docker.com/engine/installation/debian/) or [Ubuntu](http://docs.docker.com/engine/installation/ubuntulinux/) for more info.

 ## Requirements

-* Ansible 1.8+
+* Ansible 1.9+
-* Ubuntu 14.04 'trusty', Debian 8.0 'jessie' or newer
+* Debian 8.0 'jessie' / Ubuntu 14.04 'trusty' or newer

 ## Dependencies

 ###[apt](https://github.com/cspicer/ansible-apt)
-Apt role is called as a dependency to add official Docker repo and signing key then update apt cache.
+The `apt` role is used to add the official Docker repo along with signing keys.
+It also manages the apt cache.

 ## Variables